How to contact your B-schools representatives?

-In-depth research on the most suitable schools and programmes might take more than a year.
+In-depth research on the most suitable schools and programs might take more than a year.
 Be active during this time and take every opportunity to get to meet business school representatives.
 Always be open to new options.

 Attend school presentations in person or online.